ifu-lobuntu/jbpm-designer-extensions/jbpm-designer-cmmn/progress.md

  - Select Language in fourth column
  - Type expression (CaseParamater.bindingRefinement) in 5 th column

-## Modularization
- - Implement different projects for CMMN and UML - Client/API/Backend
- - Implement processRequest method on profile to delegate to the appropriate action handler
- - Implement redirection logic in StencilSetServiceServlet

 ###Collapse/Expand
  - Collapsed Stages
  - Collapsed Planning Tables for Stages and Cases